 Contact MrElray@elraysliveanddive.com to host your next private party at Elray’s.
 We have a great setup for you to enjoy your next birthday, happy hour, or celebration for any occasion!

-Elray has been social distancing his entire life.
-He comes from a long line of men that never spoke to each other.
+Elray has been social distancing his entire life and comes from a long line of men that never spoke to each other.
 Silence & distance passed down from one generation to the next like a badge of honor.
 Elray was once asked what he wanted for his 5th birthday, it took him until his 15th birthday to finally answer.
 While he had little use for that Lincoln Log set set when he finally got it, he continues to use his words sparingly throughout his adult life.
 It’s as if he believes that each life has a certain amount of words that can be said out loud before you return to the earth from which you came.
 Each one must be marked, measured and used strictly for purpose.
 So how did this man of few words that treasures solitude & distance become one of the underground’s most influential songwriters and open a live music bar built around social gathering & celebration?
 Those paradoxes are what defines the life of Elray and has always blurred the lines between fact, fiction & myth to those that have studied his life’s journey.